Skip to content

 Carpenter ant pressure by NH county

-Carpenter ant treatment pricing varies less than 5% across NH service counties — but service-frequency needs and housing risk profiles vary significantly.
-County context determines whether one-time treatment or quarterly plan is the appropriate baseline.
+Carpenter ant treatment pricing varies little across NH service counties — but service-frequency needs and housing risk profiles vary significantly.
+County context determines whether one-time treatment or a quarterly plan is the appropriate baseline.

 HillsboroughExtreme riskRockinghamExtreme riskMerrimackHigh riskStraffordHigh riskCheshireHigh riskManchester HQ